wp-plugins/wp-cloudy/readme.txt

 Many features like:

 * NEW!
-Adding an options panel to bypass options for individual weather
-* NEW!
 Support OpenStreetMap (layers included: current weather, stations, clouds, precipitation, snow, wind, temperature, pressure)

 * 70 000 cities listed (thanks to OpenWeatherMap)